AngelKyriako/AngelKyriako.github.io/source/_posts/ludum-dare-40.md

 The sound designer is mostly away from the chat.
 However, from the google doc he knows what SFX are needed and when he should have them ready.

 ## Mechanics breakdown

-**3-12-2017, 10.00**
+**3-12-2017, 02.00 (two days left)**

 At this point I am done with the first draft of the gameplay logic.
-The other dev needs some more time on camera / controls so I am moving alone on making the environment interactable and setting up a few base prefabs that would allow us to setup the mechanics above.
+The other dev needs some more time on camera / controls so I am moving alone on making the environment interactable and setting up a few base prefabs\* that would allow us to setup the mechanics above.
 - Tweenable object prefab: moves between a pair of positions.
 - Terrain button prefab: can trigger one or more tweenables
-- Consumable object prefab: is destroyed when the player collides with them and apply an effect as they do so.
+- Consumable object prefab: is applies an effect and is destroyed when the player collides with them.

 Based on those three prefabs and some event driven programming we should be able to have whatever we need for the game:
-- Anything that moves (door animation, floating platform, elevator*) is a tweenable.
+- Anything that moves (door animation, floating platform, elevator) is a tweenable.
   - the elevator is actually both a tweenable and a terrain button that tweens itself.
 - the terrain button triggers multiple tweenable objects.
 - The cake and the tea are consumable objects and could be tweenables if need be (.eg drop from the sky at a button press).

+\* A prefab is actually a game object template.
+Many prefabs can be added in a scene and they are linked to each other.
+When you want to change a property on a prefab you can apply it so that it takes effect to all other prefabs in the scene automatically.
+However, this process is a bit tricky and can produce many bugs if not done carefully.

 ## Multiscene setup

 **3-12-2017, 14.00**

 We have huge communication problems between dev & art department.
-Because of that we get git conflicts on .unity files very frequently and have huge convos in the chat while trying to resolve them.
+Because of that we get git conflicts\* on .unity\*\* files very frequently and have huge convos in the chat while trying to resolve them.

 Eventually, I am changing the project to work with multiple scenes loaded at startup and all these get reduced at a great degree.
 - Master scene